degdigital/skeletor/README.md

                     items: [
                         {
                             /* Name of this bundle (optional) */
-                            name: 'home',
+                            name: 'main',

                             /* Name of entry module for this bundle */
                             entry: 'main',

-                            /* Array of bundles to exclude from this bundle */
+                            /* Array of modules to exclude from this bundle */
                             exclude: [],

                             /* Array of polyfills for this bundle */